This statement sets out how Halfords Group Plc (“Halfords”) complies with the Modern Slavery Act 2015 (the “MSA”).

 As a business, we wholly support the purpose of the MSA which is to promote transparency in supply chains and we also note that since the new guidance is intended to drive best practice it will assist businesses with tackling Modern Slavery.
 This is to be done by encouraging organisations to provide information in relation to six categories, which are set out in Section 54(5) of the MSA.

-Halfords operates retail stores across the UK and Ireland and garages throughout the UK.
+Halfords is a FTSE listed retailer which operates retail stores across the UK and Ireland and garages throughout the UK.
 Its main trading subsidiaries are Halfords Limited and Halfords Autocentres Limited and the products we sell are sourced from a broad range of national and international suppliers.
 Our international supplier relationships are managed by a dedicated Halfords Global Sourcing (“HGS”) team with colleagues based in Hong Kong, Taiwan and Shanghai.

 Halfords has established an Ethical Trading Statement which is available on our website at: Ethical Trading.
 This details how we comply with the legislation which is applicable to Ethical Trading, and also sets out the standards we expect of our suppliers.
 In particular, this Ethical Trading Statement addresses such matters as: conditions of employment; wages and benefits; child labour; modern slavery (which may also be referred to as forced labour) and human trafficking.
 It also includes other related matters such as safety and environmental policies.